Principles of Topical Dermatologic Therapy

 Topical corticosteroids range in potency from mild (class VII) to superpotent (class I—see Table: Relative Potency of Selected Topical Corticosteroids).
 Intrinsic differences in potency are attributable to fluorination or chlorination (halogenation) of the compound.

 Relative Potency of Selected Topical Corticosteroids

-Topical corticosteroids are generally applied 2 to 3 times daily, but high-potency formulations may require application only once/day or even less frequently.
+Topical corticosteroids are generally applied 2 to 3 times a day, but high-potency formulations may require application only once a day or even less frequently.
 Most dermatoses are treated with mid-potency to high-potency formulations; mild formulations are better for mild inflammation and for use on the face or intertriginous areas, where systemic absorption and local adverse effects are more likely.
 All agents can cause local skin atrophy, striae, and acneiform eruptions when used for > 1 month.
 This effect is particularly problematic on the thinner skin of the face, axillae, or genitals.
 Corticosteroids also promote fungal growth.
 Contact dermatitis in reaction to preservatives and additives is also common with prolonged use.
 Contact dermatitis to the corticosteroid itself may also occur.
 Perioral dermatitis occurs with mid-potency or high-potency formulations used on the face but is uncommon with mild formulations.
 High-potency formulations may cause adrenal suppression when used in children, over extensive skin surfaces, or for long periods.
 Relative contraindications include conditions in which infection plays an underlying role and acneiform disorders.